-- (A) provide training, technical assistance, and evaluation to centers; and - (B) ensure that any training described in Subsection (1)(c)(vii)(A) complies with Title 63G, - Chapter 22, State Training and Certification Requirements; and - (viii) provide other services to comply with established minimum practice standards as required to maintain the state's and centers' eligibility for grants and subgrants.
+- (A) provide training, technical assistance, and evaluation to centers; and - (B) ensure that any training described in Subsection (1)(c)(vii)(A) complies with Title 63G,

+Chapter 22, State Training and Certification Requirements; and

+(viii) provide other services to comply with established minimum practice standards as required to maintain the state's and centers' eligibility for grants and subgrants.

-- (3) The attorney general and each center shall: - (a) coordinate the activities of the public agencies involved in the investigation and prosecution of child abuse cases and the delivery of services to child abuse victims and child abuse victims' families; - (b) provide a neutral, child-friendly program, where interviews are conducted and services are provided to facilitate the effective and appropriate disposition of child abuse cases in juvenile, civil, and criminal court proceedings; - (c) facilitate a process for interviews of child abuse victims to be conducted in a professional and neutral manner;
+- (3) The attorney general and each center shall: - (a) coordinate the activities of the public agencies involved in the investigation and prosecution of child abuse cases and the delivery of services to child abuse victims and child abuse victims' families;

-- (d) obtain reliable and admissible information that can be used effectively in child abuse cases in the state: - (e) maintain a multidisciplinary team that includes representatives of public agencies involved in the investigation and prosecution of child abuse cases and in the delivery of services to child abuse victims and child abuse victims' families; - (f) hold regularly scheduled case reviews with the multidisciplinary team; - (g) coordinate and track: - (i) investigation of the alleged offense; and - (ii) preparation of prosecution; - (h) maintain a working protocol that addresses the center's procedures for conducting forensic interviews and case reviews, and for ensuring a child abuse victim's access to medical and mental health services: - (i) maintain a system to track the status of cases and the provision of services to child abuse victims and child abuse victims' families; - (j) provide training for professionals involved in the investigation and prosecution of child abuse cases and in the provision of related treatment and services; - (k) enhance community understanding of child abuse cases; and - (l) provide as many services as possible that are required for the thorough and effective investigation of child abuse cases. - (4) To assist a center in fulfilling the requirements and statewide purposes as provided in Subsection (3), each center may obtain access to any relevant juvenile court legal records and adult court legal records, unless sealed by the court.
+- (b) provide a neutral, child-friendly program, where interviews are conducted and services are provided to facilitate the effective and appropriate disposition of child abuse cases in juvenile, civil, and criminal court proceedings; - (c) facilitate a process for interviews of child abuse victims to be conducted in a professional and neutral manner; - (d) obtain reliable and admissible information that can be used effectively in child abuse cases in the state; - (e) maintain a multidisciplinary team that includes representatives of public agencies involved in the investigation and prosecution of child abuse cases and in the delivery of services to child abuse victims and child abuse victims' families; - (f) hold regularly scheduled case reviews with the multidisciplinary team; - (g) coordinate and track: - (i) investigation of the alleged offense; and - (ii) preparation of prosecution; - (h) maintain a working protocol that addresses the center's procedures for conducting forensic interviews and case reviews, and for ensuring a child abuse victim's access to medical and mental health services; - (i) maintain a system to track the status of cases and the provision of services to child abuse victims and child abuse victims' families; - (j) provide training for professionals involved in the investigation and prosecution of child abuse cases and in the provision of related treatment and services; - (k) enhance community understanding of child abuse cases; and - (l) provide as many services as possible that are required for the thorough and effective investigation of child abuse cases. - (4) To assist a center in fulfilling the requirements and statewide purposes as provided in Subsection (3), each center may obtain access to any relevant juvenile court legal records and adult court legal records, unless sealed by the court.

-Further, Utah Code Ann. § 80-2-706(1)27 (Child protection team meeting - Timing) provides for the assembly of a child protection team, stating,
+Further, Utah Code Ann. § 80-2-706(1) (Child protection team meeting - Timing) provides for the assembly of a child protection team, stating,

-(a) The division shall convene a child protection team28 for a particular case:

-- (iii) if the division files an abuse, neglect, or dependency petition, as defined in Section 80-3-102 [Definitions], for the purposes of: - (A) reviewing the circumstances of the filing of the abuse, neglect, or dependency petition; and - (B) developing or reviewing implementation of a safety plan to protect the child from further abuse, neglect, or dependency. - (b) The division may convene a child protection team for a particular case if: - (i) the case demonstrates:
+- (a) The division shall convene a child protection team18 for a particular case: - - (iii) if the division files an abuse, neglect, or dependency petition, as defined in Section 80-3-102 [Definitions], for the purposes of: - (A) reviewing the circumstances of the filing of the abuse, neglect, or dependency petition; and

-- (a) the child welfare caseworker assigned to the case; - (b) if applicable, the child welfare caseworker who made the decision to remove the child; - (c) a representative of the school or school district where the child attends school; - (d) if applicable, the law enforcement officer who removed the child from the home; - (e) a representative of the appropriate Children's Justice Center, if one is established within the county where the child resides; - (f) if appropriate, and known to the division, a therapist or counselor who is familiar with the child's circumstances; - (g) if appropriate, a representative of law enforcement selected by the chief of police or sheriff in the city or county where the child resides; and - (h) any other individual determined appropriate and necessary by the team coordinator and chair.
+- (a) the child welfare caseworker assigned to the case; - (b) if applicable, the child welfare caseworker who made the decision to remove the child; - (c) a representative of the school or school district where the child attends school; - (d) if applicable, the law enforcement officer who removed the child from the home; - (e) a representative of the appropriate Children's Justice Center, if one is established within the county where the child resides: - (f) if appropriate, and known to the division, a therapist or counselor who is familiar with the child's circumstances; - (g) if appropriate, a representative of law enforcement selected by the chief of police or sheriff in the city or county where the child resides; and - (h) any other individual determined appropriate and necessary by the team coordinator and chair.